-Key Trends in Learning Management Systems for 2016
+Key Trends in Learning Management Systems

 Learning Management Systems (LMS) have been in use in the education industry for quite some time now.
 They basically make use of software to administer, track and monitor the functioning of e-learning courses.
 Schools, colleges, and universities have been using LMSs to provide online courses that compliment traditional on-campus courses.
 These days LMS software is also used by Corporate Talent and Development (T&D) departments, to provide online training to employees and to automate record-keeping.
 According to findings by E Learning Industry, the LMS industry is expected to be worth over $7 billion by 2018.